csvpath/csvpath/README.md

 The name `Order Validation` is available in CsvPath's `metadata` property along with the developer's name.
 You can use any metadata keys you like.
 All the metadata is available during and after a run, giving you an easy way to name, describe, attribute, etc. your csvpaths.

+Note that the `CsvPath.identity` property takes the name of the ID or name given as metadata fields in comments.
+ID is preferred over name.
+The forms recognized are `ID`, `Id`, and `id`, with the same capitalization supported for name. `CsvPath.identity` is used to identify csvpaths within named-path csvpath sets.
+It is completely optional, but at times useful.

 <a name="scanning"></a>
 # Scanning